Clon1998/mobileraker_companion/README.md

 # Note that you will have to escape the % char by using a 2nd one e.g.: %d/%m/%Y -> %%d/%%m/%%Y
 # Default: %%d.%%m.%%Y, %%H:%%M:%%S
 # Optional
+include_snapshot: True
+# !!
+SUPPORTER ONLY - This feature requires beeing a supporter of Mobileraker as of now!
+# Include a snapshot of the webcam in any print status/progress update notifications
+# Default: True
+# Optional

 # Add a [printer ...] section for every printer you want to add
 [printer <NAME OF YOUR PRINTER: optional>]